 What Is a Plea Bargain?

-Plea bargains are frequently used in the Colorado criminal courts to resolve criminal cases before they go to trial.
+Plea bargains are frequently used in the Colorado criminal courts to resolve criminal cases without proceeding to trial.
 Plea bargains are often beneficial to both the defendant and prosecutor; it reduces the penalties faced by the defendant while resulting in a criminal conviction for the government.
 Learn more about plea bargains to determine if this is the right course of action for your criminal case and future.

 What Does a Plea Bargain Entail?

-A plea bargain is an agreement between a prosecutor and defendant in a criminal case, where the defendant agrees to plead guilty or no-contest to a lesser charge in exchange for certain benefits, such as the prosecution dropping additional charges or a judge granting a more lenient sentence.
-There are three different types of plea bargains in Colorado:
+A plea bargain is an agreement between a prosecutor and defendant in a criminal case, where the defendant agrees to plead guilty to a charge or charges in exchange a benefit, such as the prosecution dropping some charges, an agreement to a particular sentence, or the prosecutor agreeing to ultimate dismissal of the case with completion of certain probation requirements.

-The type of plea bargain that is available to a criminal defendant typically depends on the nature and severity of the charges and the defendant’s criminal history.
-Keep in mind that even if a defendant accepts a plea deal, a judge in Colorado must approve it before it will take effect.
-If the conditions of the plea bargain are not fair to either party, a judge may refuse to honor the agreement.
+The type of plea bargain that is available to a criminal defendant depends on factors that may include the nature and severity of the charges and the defendant’s criminal history.
+Keep in mind that if a defendant accepts a plea deal, a judge in Colorado must approve it before it will take effect.
+A judge may refuse to honor the agreement, although this is relatively rare.

 The Pros and Cons of a Plea Bargain

-Like all decisions made during a criminal case, taking a plea bargain comes with both potential pros and cons.
-Whether or not to accept a plea deal is an incredibly important decision that should only be made after carefully considering all of your options, including pleading not guilty.
+Like all decisions made during a criminal case, taking a plea bargain comes with both potential pros and cons, which are different in every individual case.
+Whether or not to accept a plea deal is an incredibly important decision that should only be made after carefully considering all of your options, including the option of pleading not guilty and proceeding to trial.
 A plea deal may not always be the best choice for a criminal defendant.
-Some of the pros and cons of this option include:

 In the right circumstances, a plea bargain could be the best option for you as a criminal defendant.
 It is important to carefully weigh the advantages and drawbacks of taking a plea bargain with your criminal defense attorney, however, before making your choice.
 While a plea bargain may lessen the penalties that you face as a defendant, it can still have lasting consequences on your life and future.